Cozy Peach Kitchen

 • Nutritional yeast adds depth and cheesiness.

 • Miso adds saltiness and a lot of flavor.
-Use leftover miso in vegan mac and cheese, grain bowls, and even vegan caesar salad.
+Use leftover miso in vegan mac and cheese, sweet potato grain bowls, and even vegetarian caesar salad.

 • Lemon juice adds brightness.
 One lemon usually provides 3-4 tablespoons of juice.